Platanus orientalis: Cultivation

-The tree is capable of being grown in most temperate latitudes, though it benefits greatly from warm summers.
+The tree can be cultivated in most temperate latitudes, though it benefits greatly from warm summers.
 As a very large and wide tree with broad, thick leaves that tend to orient horizontally, it is especially prized for the shade and coolness it provides during the hot season.

 It grows best in rich soil in a sunny location and can survive drought well, although young plants appreciate regular watering.

 Other uses

 The leaves and bark have been used medicinally.
 A fabric dye has been made from the twigs and roots.
 The timber, often called lacewood, is figured and valuable for indoor furniture.
 The leaves are also often used by artists for leaf carving.

 Cultural history

 Iran

 Around 18,000 plane trees had been planted in Valiasr Street, Tehran.

 Many plane trees in Iran are of historical importance and have been designated as cultural heritage.
 One such example is the plane tree of Osku, estimated to be 1,200 years old.

 The capital Tehran used to be famous for its numerous oriental plane trees.
 Platanus orientalis is still one of the main ornamental trees in Tehran.